Psiphon-Labs/psiphon-tunnel-core/AndroidApp/README.md

 Native libraries
 --------------------------------------------------------------------------------

 `app\src\main\jniLibs\<platform>\libtun2socks.so` is built from the Psiphon fork of badvpn.
 Source code is here: [https://bitbucket.org/psiphon/psiphon-circumvention-system/src/default/Android/badvpn/](https://bitbucket.org/psiphon/psiphon-circumvention-system/src/default/Android/badvpn/).
+The source was modified to change the package name to `ca.psiphon.psibot`.

 Go client binary and config file
 --------------------------------------------------------------------------------